Shoot ‘em up’s usually come in two guises, horizontal or vertical and generally one theme.

 Is U.N.
 Squadron worth your time?

-Overall this game deserves your time.
+Overall this game deserves your time and is frankly one of the best snes games of all time.

 UN Squadron has catchy music, great graphics and very addictive ‘just one more go’ game play makes this a much sought after game for collectors and fans of the genre today.